WildMeOrg/old_wildme-docs/docs/developers/wbia/wbia_overview.md

                   +-----------+     +-----------+
 ```

 To compute the HashSum on an Image, we first need to compute a Hash on the Image.
 The dependency cache will preserve this ordering by computing and storing intermediate results for use by the depc node you want to retrieve.
-Therefore, e would expect that any call to HashSum for Image RowID=10 would also compute the Hash for Image RowID=10.
+Therefore, we would expect that any call to HashSum for Image RowID=10 would also compute the Hash for Image RowID=10.
 Subsequently calling the call for HashProd on Image RowID=10 (with the same configuration) will simply retrieve the pre-computed Hash for RowID=10.

 The WBIA dependency cache infrastructure designates three ROOT object types for this type of computation: Images, Annotations, and Parts.
 There exists three parallel decorators that allow one to make a new function for the appropriate dependency graph tree.
 Adding a new node to the graph requires writing a function with the correct inputs and a specific configured decorator.
 We provide a working example below on how to write the decorator for Hash and HashSum.